Characteristic modules over a local ring: Preliminaries

 \section{Preliminaries}

 This section is devoted to preliminaries for the later section.
 We begin with stating our convention adopted throughout this paper.

-\begin{conv} Throughout this paper, we assume that all rings are commutative and noetherian and all modules are finitely generated.
+\begin{conv} Throughout this paper, we assume that all rings are commutative and noetherian.
 For a local ring $(R,\m)$ we denote by $\widehat{(-)}$ the $\m$-adic completion.
 A {\em Cohen presentation} is by definition a surjective ring homomorphism $Q\twoheadrightarrow\widehat R$ where $Q$ is a regular local ring. \end{conv}

 We recall the definition of a dualizing complex of $R$ and some of its fundamental properties.

 \begin{defn} \begin{enumerate}[\rm(1)] \item Let $D$ be an $R$-complex with finitely generated homology (note then that $D$ is homologically bounded).
 We say that $D$ is {\em dualizing} if it has finite injective dimension and the homothety morphism $R\to\rhom_R(D,D)$ is a quasi-isomorphism. \item We denote by $\D_R$ a {\em normalized dualizing complex} of $R$, that is, $\D_R$ is a dualizing $R$-complex with $\inf\{i\mid\H^i(\D_R)\ne0\}=0$. \end{enumerate} \end{defn}